ra-coding-club/coding-club/README.md

 ## Who's teaching me?

 This club will be facilitated by Riyaad Azad, who is a proficient front-end website developer, certified Android developer and alumnus of [Al Fatih Academy](http://www.alfatih.org/).
-He's also fluent in several markup and programming languages, and he loves photographygettin.
+He's also fluent in several markup and programming languages, and he loves photography.
 To learn more about him, check out his personal website at [riyaadazad.github.io](https://riyaadazad.github.io/).
 You can also [email him](mailto:azad.riyaad@gmail.com).

 ## What will I need?